 Zhang et al. (2017) reported that CEs mainly formed due to the barotropic instability caused by horizontal velocity shear of the Kuroshio Loop current southwest of Taiwan Island.
 Huang et al. (2019) discovered that an AE from the NWP caused a CE to form on the west side of the LS via horizontal velocity shear.
-In addition, Figures 3b and 3c show that the dense contour of the SSHA means that there are strong current anomalies and thus strong horizontal velocity shear at the junction of the AE and CE.
+In addition, Fig. 3b and c show that the dense contour of the SSHA means that there are strong current anomalies and thus strong horizontal velocity shear at the junction of the AE and CE.
 Therefore, we investigated the role of horizontal velocity shear in the formation of a counter-rotating eddy in the LS.

 Because meridional horizontal velocity shear is weak, we only show the zonal velocity shear.
-Figure 11 shows that from t=-40 to t=0, as the AE on the east side of the NWP gradually approaches the northern LS, the absolute value of the zonal horizontal velocity shear $(\frac{\partial v}{\partial x})$ gradually increases, and a CE gradually forms and strengthens on the west side of the LS.
-From t=0 to t=36, as the AE gradually moves away from the northern LS, the absolute value of the zonal horizontal velocity shear gradually decreases, and the CE on the west side of the LS gradually weakens.
-Figure 12 plots the CE mode of the counter-rotating eddy pair in the LS and shows a similar corresponding evolution process.
-This demonstrates that there is good correspondence between the zonal horizontal velocity shear and evolution process of the counter-rotating eddy pair.
+Figure 11 shows that from t = -40 to t = 0, as the AE on the east side of the NWP gradually approaches the northern LS, the absolute value of the zonal horizontal velocity shear $(\frac{\partial v}{\partial x})$ gradually increases, and a CE gradually forms and strengthens on the west side of the LS.
+From t = 0 to t = 36, as the AE gradually moves away from the northern LS, the absolute value of the zonal horizontal velocity shear gradually decreases, and the CE on the west side of the LS gradually weakens.
+Figure 12 plots the CE mode of the counter-rotating eddy pair in the LS

-Figure 11 Evolution process of absolute value of zonal horizontal velocity shear $(\frac{\partial v}{\partial x})$ for AE mode of counter-rotating eddy pair in LS based on HYCOM data.
-Shading represents zonal horizontal velocity shear (units of $10^{-6}\,\text{s}^{-2}$).
-Vector represents the current anomaly. t in the top left-hand corner of each panel denotes days before (negative value) or after (positive value) the AE mode of counter-rotating eddy pair reached the maximum (t = 0). t = 0 corresponds to time of Figure 3b.
-Red boxes on west side of LS cover 20.5-21.8°N, 119.4-120.7°E and represent location of CE on west side of LS.
+Figure 6.
+Evolution of AE mode of counter-rotating eddy pair in LS based on HYCOM data.
+Contours and shading both represent SSHA (units of m).
+SSHA interval is 0.02 m. t value in the top left-hand corner of each panel denotes the days before (negative value) or after (positive value) AE mode of counter-rotating eddy pair reached the maximum (t = 0). t = 0 corresponds to the time of Fig. 3b.